terrydel/DocoSoftTestSln/README.md

 ## Set-up
 • You will firstly need to create a database on your local SQL server, called Docosoft (or any name you like, just ensure to update the Connection String accordingly)
-• Once you have created the database, execute the scripts in the DocoSoftTest.Sql\Scripts\User.sql file - these will create the **Users** table and the **GetUserById** stored prcedure
+• Once you have created the database, execute the scripts in the DocoSoftTest.Sql\Scripts\User.sql file - these will create the **Users** table and the **GetUserById** stored procedure
 • Next, configure your connection atring - you will find it at **\DocoSoftTestSln\DocoSoftTest.Api\appsettings.json**
 It should look something like -
 ```